 Go to a Russian Bathhouse

-You might feel like you've been in a sauna if you visit NYC during a typical humid summer, but if you want a beneficial steamy experience, book a day at a Russian bath house, which is also known as a Banya.
+You might feel like you've been in a sauna if you visit NYC during a typical humid summer.
+But if you want a beneficial steamy experience, book a day at a Banya or a Russian bath house.
 There are a few notable ones in the Brighton Beach area, where you can dine, swim and relax in a shvitz (aka sauna).
 Don't forget to pack flip-flops and a bathing suit.

-Drink juice and swim in the Russian Baths of Brooklyn with its Russian and Turkish steam rooms.
+Drink juice and swim in the Russian Baths of NY with its Russian and Turkish steam rooms.
 Relax on their sun deck or book a Dead Sea salt scrub or other spa treatments.

-A few miles from the heart of Brighton Beach is the Mermaid Spa in Seagate.
-The Mermaid Spa is a local favorite and has a Russian Steam Room, a Sauna, an ice sauna, and even a meditation cave.
+A few miles from the heart of Brighton Beach is the Mermaid Spa in the Sea Gate area of Brooklyn.
+It is a local favorite and has a Russian steam room, a Sauna, an ice sauna, and even a meditation cave.
 It gets busy, so get there early.

 You can rent a private cabana on the rooftop deck at Brooklyn Banya on Coney Island Avenue.
 The banya has a pool, dry and wet saunas, steam room, and a cafe serving Russian fusion cuisine.

 Take in a Floor Show

 The floor shows that accompany a Russian banquet are as lavish as the ones you'd find in Vegas or on a cruise ship.
 The two main venues for a Russian dinner theater experience are The National Restaurant & Nightclub on Brighton Beach Avenue and Tatiana Restaurant and Nightclub located on the Brighton Beach Boardwalk.

 The National Nightclub, which was started by three siblings from Odessa Ukraine has been open since the 1970s.
 Featured on Anthony Bourdain's No Reservations, The National offers some of the most flashy nightclub shows in New York City.
 Dine on authentic Russian cuisine as you watch a glamorous floor show.